lianzeng/codeContest/BookPurchase/ReadMe.txt

 I have implement this algorithm using two ways:
-1. use cache to improve performance;
+1. use cache to improve performance, refer to "BookPurchaseSlow.hpp"
-2. use cache + cut to improve performance.
+2. use cache + cut to improve performance. refer to "BookPurchase.hpp"